isotopp/isotopp.github.io/_posts/2020-02-19-how-to-build-a-cycling-environment.md

 The same design language is applied everywhere, making roads readable to everyone intuitively.
 Here a car is turning right into a residential area.
 The curb is raised from street level with a bump and different paving, making it visually and haptically clear to a driver that the environment is changing.
 There is of course a staging area, so that turning and clearing the cycle path are two different, sequential tasks.

 The cycle path makes a slight swerve to the right to allow for this.
 In the video it becomes clear that this does not slow down the cyclist.
-Again, soft lawn is being used to discourage drivers from shorting the turn and crossing the cycle path at a different angle that a clear 90 degress.
+Again, soft lawn is being used to discourage drivers from shorting the turn and crossing the cycle path at a different angle that a clear 90 degrees.

 Again, narrow roads in the Netherlands are a design tool.
 They make sure traffic types cross at a safe angle so that eye contact can be made, and together with speed bumps and raised curbs they help to keep speed down to safe levels.
+The design is built specifically so that drivers *do not accelerate into a conflict zone*.

-The situation is built so that potential conflicts happen the 45 degress-to-the-right-over-the-hood angle that motorists are trained to double and triple check in urban areas, and with the car at rest of close to rest.
+The situation is built so that potential conflicts happen the 45 degress-to-the-right-over-the-hood angle that motorists are trained to double and triple check in urban areas, and with the car at rest or close to rest.

 Consistent design language helps to make safety habitually automatic.